-Shannon M. Mora, Vice President
+Shannon M. Mora, Founder & President

-As Vice President of the Count on Me Family Foundation, she oversees the Foundation’s activities, orchestrates the Foundation’s annual fundraisers, events and outreaches.
+As President of the Count on Me Family Foundation, she oversees the Foundation’s activities, orchestrates the Foundation’s annual fundraisers, events and outreaches.
 Not only does she thoroughly enjoy seeing the big smiles on each deserving child’s face, she also enjoys closely working with each partner, sponsor and donor.

 With her background in music, Sharí always expected she'd find a place in the creative world.
 A summer job at SeaWorld San Diego turned into two decades of living dreams while creating memories for millions.
 During her twenty one year tenure at SeaWorld, Sharí not only produced dozens of shows and events, she honed her skills as an agile leader, strategic planner and innovative product manager.
 As Director of Entertainment at SeaWorld San Diego for nearly ten years, Sharí thrived on the balance between the development and creation of new and innovative park product, shows and events with the daily operations of a large, multi-million dollar department with business-driven strategic and financial objectives.